slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Do not build fortresses to protect yourself: isolation is dangerous.'
 'Play the perfect courtier.' -- Robert Greene (4th and 24th law of power)*

+Why some people don't like networking?

 > *'We don’t like people that see us in a way that doesn’t resonate with how we see ourselves.'*

 HINT: How to network?
-Adding value is everything.
-Help people.
+Add value and help people.
-People want to form relationships with those who seem like they’ll give at least as much than they take.

 So find out what people actually want and give it to them.
+We want to form relationships with those who seem like they’ll give at least as much than they take.

 [Pay attention](chapter_2_groups.md#on-communication) to what people «say» and [infer](chapter_3_action.md#on-analysis) their goals.

 > *'You'll start to live when you can live outside yourself.
 Being in the moment instead of being in your head.'*